 Sales From Tickets and Other Items: Several groups came up with great ideas.
 The PTA at Mildred Strang Middle School in Yorktown sold pink socks.
 The Roy Ketchum High School Soccer Team from Wappingers Falls donated proceeds from one of their games.
 The Yorktown High School Football Team donated ticket sales from one of their games and sold t-shirts.

 Parties: One of the easiest and most enjoyable ways to bring in donations is to throw a party.
-Last year, two people held personal parties at their homes in honor of friends affected by breast and ovarian cancer.
+Some people held personal parties at their homes in honor of friends affected by breast and ovarian cancer.
 They asked guests to donate.
 Businesses and other groups can also have a party.
 Fresh Organic Salon in Bedford Hills held a “Pink Soiree.”
 Guests donated at the door and bought raffle tickets.
 Professional Women of Putnam held a “Pretty in Pink” party.
 Members of the group donated raffle prizes which helped raise funds.